tranhuuphucuong/a_maze_ing/README.md

 ## Features Todo List

 * Menu screen
-* Multiplayer mode - two player race to the target
 * Custom mode - custom difficulty
 * Enemy mode - Race to the target before get hit by the enemies